scionproto-contrib/http-proxy/docs/source/forward-proxy.rst

 If you are a regular user using an in-network proxy, you do not have to worry about the information below.

-If you are running your own local proxy or you are the administator for the in-network proxy, the domains have to be manually configured in the ``/etc/scion/hosts`` file:
+If you are running your own local proxy or you are the administrator for the in-network proxy, the domains have to be manually configured in the ``/etc/scion/hosts`` file:

   .. code-block:: bash